Skip to main content

 txHash: T_mint, # Ethereum transaction ID

-index: startIndex + i, # position in Notes.commitments[]
+leafIndex: startIndex + i, # absolute position in the commitment vector

 opening: ( flavor_i, v_i, rho_i, idHash_i, predicate_i ),